SciSpectator/BioGenVariate/README.md

 The plot has several key components:

-_Bar Border Colors (Crucial for Discovery): The border of each bar tells you about the completeness of your dataset._
+_1.Bar Border Colors (Crucial for Discovery): The border of each bar tells you about the completeness of your dataset._

 a ) Black Border: Complete.
 All samples within this expression range and GSE are present in your input file.